stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 - Requirements management process (change management)

 RE includes _engineering_ in the term because it requires a systematic process throughout the whole lifecycle of the deliverable.

+## General RE Definition

+RE establishes the services that the customer requires from the software system.
+RE also establishes the constraints under which the software system operates.

+**SRS (software requirements specification)** which is established under RE should focus on the the _what_ (e.g., what should our software system do) rather than the _how_ (e.g., how should our software system accomplish tasks).